60-Day Notice of Information Collection Under Review: Form I-290B, Notice of Appeal or Motion.

-(2) Title of the Form/Collection: Notice of Appeal to the Office of Administrative Appeals (AAO).
+(2) Title of the Form/Collection: Notice of Appeal or Motion.

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
-The information collection required on the Form I-290B is necessary in order for USCIS to make a determination that the appeal or motion to reopen or reconsider meets eligibility requirements, and for the Administrative Appeals Office to adjudicate the merits of the appeal or motion to reopen or reconsider.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
+Form I-290B is necessary in order for USCIS to make a determination that the appeal or motion to reopen or reconsider meets the eligibility requirements, and for USCIS to adjudicate the merits of the appeal or motion to reopen or reconsider.

-Chief, Regulatory Management Division, U.S. Citizenship and Immigration Services, Department of Homeland Security.
+Acting Chief, Regulatory Products Division, Office of the Executive Secretariat, U.S. Citizenship and Immigration Services, Department of Homeland Security.

 BILLING CODE 9111-97-P